Last updated: January 28, 2026

 Recent Rate History (2020–2025)

-As discussed earlier, with inflation moderating, the market anticipates the Fed may hold rates steady or begin gradual cuts.
-This suggests that while still attractive, the peak best savings yields seen recently might slowly decline through the remainder of 2025, though they are expected to stay well above traditional savings rates.
+As discussed earlier, with inflation moderating, the market anticipates potential rate adjustments.
+This suggests that while still attractive, the peak best savings yields seen recently might slowly decline through the remainder of 2026, though they are expected to stay well above traditional savings rates.

 11. Frequently asked questions about Saver Accounts High Interest Rates